Nullvora/mabor-bench/crates/backend-comparison/README.md

 To be able to upload results you must be authenticated.
 We only support GitHub authentication.
-To authenticate run the `auth` command, then follow the URL to enter your device code and authorize the Burnbench application:
+To authenticate run the `auth` command, then follow the URL to enter your device code and authorize the Maborbench application:

 ```sh
 > cargo bb auth
 ```

-If everything is fine you should get a confirmation in the terminal that your token has been saved to the burn cache directory.
+If everything is fine you should get a confirmation in the terminal that your token has been saved to the mabor cache directory.

 We don't store any of your personal information.
 An anonymized user name will be attributed to you and displayed in the terminal once you are authenticated.
 For instance: